cherylacook/handwritten-digit-classification-mlp/README.md

 Implement a multi-layer perceptron (MLP) to classify handwritten digits from the scikit-learn Digits dataset and evaluate how different activation functions affect convergence and test performance.

 ## Structure
-- 'notebooks/digit_classification_mlp.ipynb' - Full implementation with experiments and results.
+- 'notebooks/digit_classification_mlp.ipynb' - full implementation with experiments and results.
 - 'requirements.txt' - Python dependencies

 ## Key Results